instructlab/dev-docs/docs/cli/ilab-local-config.md

 Another approach would be implementing the list commands at the same time as #1 and setting it up so that the relative paths passed to `ilab` are relative ***to the `~/.local/share/instructlab` directory***

+## Follow-up work

+In the future, we may want to have config migration and evolution so that we can be forward-compatible.